Curcumin Fixes Joint Pain and Inflammation

 You probably are familiar with the spice turmeric, used for centuries in Asia both as a medicine and an ingredient in flavorful curries.
 Curcumin is a compound found in turmeric, and it’s what gives this colorful spice its fantastic health benefits.

-I use it in my clinic daily and I recommend curcumin for a whole host of conditions and ailments, but most notably for joint pain.
-And most, if not all of my patients experience significant relief by using it.
+We recommend curcumin for a whole host of conditions and ailments, but most notably for joint pain.
+And many of our readers experience significant relief by using it.

-A great example is my patient, “Caroline,” who came to me with sore, swollen joints, fatigue, tender muscles, and fluid retention.
+A great example is a reader, “Caroline,” who struggled with sore, swollen joints, fatigue, tender muscles, and fluid retention.
 Her knees were so painful that she had trouble just walking across a room.

 Caroline fell into the conventional medicine trap of taking anti-inflammatory drugs for a long time.
 But after her friend ended up hospitalized due to complications from the very same drug, Caroline was spurred into action, determined to find a better, more natural way to alleviate her joint pain and inflammation.

 Caroline was open to giving curcumin a try.
-After taking 500 mg of a highly bioavailable form of curcumin three times a day, Caroline called to say she no longer needed to take the prescription pain relievers.
+After taking 500 mg of a highly bioavailable form of curcumin three times a day, in time, Caroline no longer needed to take the prescription pain relievers.

 Caroline’s story is not an isolated case.
-Thousands of my patients have gotten real relief after taking curcumin in favor of traditional painkillers.
+Thousands of joint pain sufferers find real relief after taking curcumin in favor of traditional painkillers.
 Some find relief within days, while for others it can take several weeks—so be patient.
 Most of the time, joint pain doesn’t arise overnight…so we can’t expect it to disappear overnight.

 But just look at the research!